 These famous verses from the Bhagavad Gita are worth memorizing and recalling often.
 They warn us of the effects of desire and attachment:

-The best way to avoid this plight is by constant mental vigilance.
+The best way to end suffering and avoid this ruin is by constant mental vigilance.
 Daily meditation purifies the mind by strengthening its higher qualities.
 Then vigilance becomes easy and natural.

 One Exception to the Minefield of Desires